huiyonghkw/lnmp-docker/README.md

 ```

-3. how to use composer, see https://github.com/RobLoach/docker-composer/issues/88#issuecomment-229213544
+3. how to use composer, more for https://github.com/RobLoach/docker-composer/issues/88#issuecomment-229213544
 ```bash
 $ docker-compose run composer -h
 $ docker-compose run composer require dingo/api -vvv